 Texture Dialog Box

-NOTE: You might have noticed that in the resources you receive in class this week, there is a blank copy of this board (Texture Board – Empty) for you to use if you wish.
+NOTE: In the resources you will receive in class this week, there is a blank copy of this board (Texture Board – Empty) for you to use if you wish.
 If you need instruction on how to load it with your own textures I will do a quick session at the end of this week’s class.